LWFlouisa/NumeroHexDiaries/Gallery/archive.md

 title: Gallery
 layout: page
 ---
-This will be my art gallery.
+This will be my art gallery from when me and the girl from the past would take pictures.

-## Gallery
+## Photo Gallery